 You'll fall in love with these incredible vistas the moment you arrive.
 From the Lizard peninsula in the east to pretty Mousehole in the west, via St Michael's Mount, the gem that sparkles in Mount's Bay, this really has to be one of the best views in the UK.
-Have breakfast outside on the deck, bask in the sunshine all day and then enjoy a glorious sunset from the hot tub, counting the stars and enjoying total tranquillity.
+Have breakfast outside on the deck, bask in the sunshine all day day from one of the two hammocks and then enjoy a glorious sunset from the hot tub, counting the stars and enjoying total tranquillity.
 Fancy a toasted marshmallow?
 There's even a fire-pit that you can gather round while telling tall tales and singing campfire songs.
 Go on.
 You know you want to.

 As suits its one-of-a-kind setting, this spacious safari tent is truly special.
-Pull up at the private parking area and transport your luggage via a wheelbarrow the few yards to your tent-tastic base, set high above the bay in a pretty wildflower meadow - perfect for kite flying, playing with your pooch or mucking about with the kids.
+Pull up at the private parking area and transport your luggage via a wheelbarrow the few yards to your tent-tastic base, set high above the bay in a pretty wildflower meadow - perfect for kite flying, playing with your pooch or mucking about with the kids (there's a play area tucked away at the top, complete with a trampoline, swing, climbing frame, slide, football goal and badminton/volleyball net).
 An old-fashioned, back-to-nature holiday at its best.
 The tent is the middle of two neighbours in the spacious meadow, but nevertheless it's lovely and private.
 Inside, you'll love the open-plan layout with a sofa to cuddle up on, a dining table and a wood-fired range (logs are included, btw).
 The kitchen-area includes a full-sized fridge/small freezer, a microwave and an electric hob, and set to one side is the cutest double cabin bed, with shutters for privacy.
 There are two bedrooms, a double and a twin, both with electric heaters for extra cosiness, while at the far end of the tent the modern, en suite shower-room is complete with shower, heated towel rail and separate cloakroom with WC and wash-basin - both of course with running hot and cold water.
 You want WiFi?
 You've got it.
 And last, but definitely not least, there's an on-site honesty shop where you'll find both seasonal goodies and everyday essentials - and even a washing machine as well.
 This is glamping, don't you know.
 As luxury as luxury can be.

 Out and About